Second homology of generalized periplectic Lie superalgebras: Universality of The Central Extensions

-\begin{remark} The above corollary recovers the second homology of $\mathfrak{sl}_{m|m}(S)$ for $m\geqslant5$ obtained in \cite{ChenSun2015}.
+\begin{remark} This corollary recovers the second homology of $\mathfrak{sl}_{m|m}(S)$ for $m\geqslant5$ obtained in \cite{ChenSun2015}.
 As a byproduct, we obtain the isomorphism

-which indicates that the first $\mathbb{Z}/2\mathbb{Z}$-graded cyclic homology can be regarded as a special case of the first $\mathbb{Z}/2\mathbb{Z}$-graded dihedral homology.
-However, it is unknown yet whether such an isomorphism exists for higher degree cyclic homology and higher degree dihedral homology. \end{remark}
+which indicates that the first $\mathbb{Z}/2\mathbb{Z}$-graded cyclic homology can be realized via the first $\mathbb{Z}/2\mathbb{Z}$-graded dihedral homology.
+However, it is unknown yet whether an isomorphism between a higher degree cyclic homology and a higher degree dihedral homology exists. \end{remark}